-Maintaining a healthy coat can prevent mats from forming so it’s critical to remove excessive hair through regular brushing and grooming.
+Maintaining a healthy coat can prevent mats from forming, so removing excessive hair through regular brushing and grooming is critical.
 But often, they sneak up on you out of nowhere.

-While regular dog brushes work great for general maintenance and shedding, you’ll need a specific detangler brush to remove mats as painlessly as possible.
-We recommend the HDP Safari DeMatting Comb (or something similar) that has serrated stainless steel blades to help break up the hair while combing.
+While reshedding dog brushes work great for general maintenance and excess fur removal, you’ll need a specific detangler brush to remove mats as painlessly as possible.
+But what’s the best brush for matted dog hair?
+We recommend the Pet Republique Dematting Rake (or something similar) that has serrated stainless steel blades to help break up the hair while combing.

-In addition to a brush and dematting comb, it’s a good idea to have a gentle comb like this stainless steel one by Hbuir to smooth out the hair.
-It has a comfortable handle and comes in three sizes including a double-sided option.
+In addition to a brush and dematting comb, it’s a good idea to have a gentle comb like this stainless steel one by Frisco to smooth out the hair.
+It has a comfortable handle and comes in three sizes, including a double-sided option.

 Next in your arsenal is a detangling conditioning spray.
-While there are many products on the market including the highly recommended Cowboy Magic spray, our top pick for the best dog detangler is SKOUT’S HONOR Probiotic Daily-Use.
+While there are many products on the market, including the highly recommended Cowboy Magic spray, our top pick for the best dog detangler is SKOUT’S HONOR Probiotic Daily-Use Spray.
 I personally used this on our dog (in the lavender scent for a calming effect) and love that it’s an all-natural, non-GMO, tear-free treatment that stands behind a 100% guarantee (and also gives back to dogs in need).

-You don’t need heavy duty dog clippers for matted hair.
+You don’t need heavy-duty dog clippers for matted hair.
 A simple set of shears should do the trick.
-But these scissors are designed with dogs in mind since the tips are rounded to prevent poking or sharp stabs if your pup gets fidgety.
+But these Pet Magasin Grooming Scissors (come in a two-pack) are designed with dogs in mind since the tips are rounded to prevent poking or sharp stabs if your pup gets fidgety.
 You might also try thinning shears which help break up the hair without completely snipping it off.
-(Be sure to follow the instructions in the video below when using clippers to remove mats).
+You can also try a professional grooming setup that can be used at home.

 Now that you’re prepared with products, it’s time to pamper your pup.
-Keep in mind, this isn’t a doggy spa treatment.
+Keep in mind that this isn’t a doggy spa treatment.
 Untangling a dog’s matted coat is a delicate process that requires both patience from you and your pet.
-Here are some steps to remove mats.
+Here are some steps on how to unmat dog hair.

 - Get you and your dog in a comfortable position where you can maintain control of your pup without making him feel trapped or scared.
-The kitchen counter, dining room table or other stable piece of furniture works well so they’re at eye level with you (to mimic being at the vet or groomer).
-If your dog is large or more skittish (like my pup), you might try to cradle him on the sofa or get in a more relaxed spot.
+The kitchen counter, dining room table, or another stable piece of furniture works well, so they’re at eye level with you (to mimic being at the vet or groomer).
+If your dog is large or skittish (like my pup), you might try to cradle him on the sofa or get in a more relaxed spot.

-- Use your fingers to gently massage the knot.
+- Use your fingers to massage the knot gently.
 This helps to loosen the hair naturally before getting the tools out.